Documentation Index

 | Avg Score | Average score for this criterion across all evaluated calls in the selected period. |

 A criterion with a high average score alongside a significant red band in the distribution bar indicates an inconsistency problem rather than a training gap.
-The agent performs well in most cases but fails in specific scenarios — often pointing to edge cases that require targeted attention rather than broad retraining.
+The agent performs well in most cases but fails in specific scenarios.
+This pattern often points to edge cases or specific call types that require targeted attention, rather than broad retraining.

-- Top Performing displays the three agents with the highest average composite scores.
+- Top Performing displays the three agents with the highest average composite scores for the selected period.
 Each row is clickable and navigates to Activities filtered to that agent.

 Every element of the Dashboard is interactive.
-Clicking a KPI card, a row in the Criteria table, or an agent panel navigates directly to the Activities tab with the corresponding filter applied.
+Clicking a KPI card, a row in the Criteria table, or an agent in either panel navigates directly to the Activities tab with the corresponding filter applied.
+This reduces the time from insight to investigation to a single click.

 Call Table